 While efforts to modernize security by infusing zero trust, least-privilege access, and authentication/authorization principles have borne fruit, the game has changed.
 The players in the application game that cheer you on by transacting across your digital properties are no longer users in the traditional sense.
-Increasingly, those “users” are business logic calls from APIs, which may be from partners or aggregators as much as they are from customers or prospects.
+Increasingly, those “users” are business logic calls from APIs, which may be from partners or ecosystem integrations as much as they are from customers or prospects.
 The importance of APIs also means they are a much bigger target for attackers.

 Organizations use multi-factor authentication, public key certificates, biometrics, and other methods to confirm the identity of people and devices and to make sure only legitimate users and trusted machines can access their data.
 Authorization is simply a matter of granting appropriate permissions to authenticated users, ensuring they can access all the files and data they need to do their work while preventing them from seeing other information they should not be privy to.
-Traffic inspection enables companies to minimize risks by examining application traffic and identifying unusual activity and potential threats as well as supplying any insights needed for accounting or incident response.
+Traffic inspection enables companies to minimize risks by examining application traffic across their security inspection chains and identifying unusual activity and potential threats as well as supplying any insights needed for accounting or incident response.

 Security is increasingly focused on identity and verification.
 Organizations use methods like zero trust and least-privilege access to increase the rigor of their security, trusting neither users nor devices by default and limiting their access to the bare minimum of information they need, in many cases through predetermined use case modeling.
 Companies also use methods such as behavioral analytics to detect suspicious behavior that may indicate potential threats from malicious users, and risk-based controls to step up the authentication process, making it more stringent as the perceived threat level increases.

-Figure 1: The Internet of things connects the world around us and powers our modern way of life.
+Figure 1: The Internet of Things connects the world around us and powers our modern way of life.

-Figure 2: WAF's are a strategic security control that has evolved over time.
+Figure 2: WAFs are a strategic security control that has evolved over time.

 A core set of cross-platform application services coupled with a positive operating model are critical for any security platform, especially when protecting APIs.
-Those core application services may include zero trust and risk-based management as well as microsegmentation, which isolates services and access to them within the data center or cloud environment.
+Those core application services may include zero trust and risk-based management as well as microsegmentation, which isolates services, and access to them within the data center or cloud environment.
 Native defense-in-depth, another core tenant, provides multiple layers of security controls throughout a platform to create resilience in case one security control fails to deter a motivated attacker.

 Strong namespace isolation segregates resources for greater security, and secrets management consistently enforces security policies for machine-to-machine communication that is increasingly common in modern architectures.